 North Terrace Campus - Semester 1 - 2020

 General Course Information

-Course Code ANTH 4009 Course Research Methods in Anthropology Coordinating Unit Anthropology and Development Studies Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 6 Contact Up to 3 hours per week Available for Study Abroad and Exchange N Prerequisites Completed Bachelor Degree with a Major in Anthropology at a Distinction average Restrictions Students enrolled in ANTH Honours program Course Description This course will provide Honours students with a strong foundation in the conceptualisation and operationalisation of research, how to design a research project and 'hands-on' skills in the utilisation of different research methods in Anthropology.
-Students will be exposed to a wide range of ethnographic research methods and will learn key principles of research design and implementation.
-Some topics that will be covered in detail include participation observation, interviewing, case study analysis, focus groups and analysing and presenting data.
+Course Code ANTH 4009 Course Research Methods in Anthropology Coordinating Unit Anthropology and Development Studies Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 6 Contact Up to 3 hours per week Available for Study Abroad and Exchange N Prerequisites Completed Bachelor Degree with a Major in Anthropology at a Distinction average Restrictions Students enrolled in ANTH Honours program Course Description This course will provide students with a strong foundation in the conceptualisation and operationalisation of research, how to design a research project and 'hands-on' skills in the utilisation of different research methods.
+Students will be exposed to a wide range of research methods and will learn key principles of research design and implementation.
+Some topics that will be covered in detail include sampling, surveying, interviewing, case study analysis, focus groups, interviewing and analysing and presenting data.
 Intellectual and methodological debates will be discussed in order to assist students to develop informed opinions and a critical appreciation for other's research.
 The imperative for ethical research practice will be presented.
 Students will be equipped with the knowledge and ability to undertake methodologically sound, original research projects (their Honours thesis project) and will develop a set of transferable workplace skills.

 The full timetable of all activities for this course can be accessed from Course Planner.

 Course Learning OutcomesOn successful completion of this course students will be able to:

 1. Identify the main research designs, theories, methods and forms of analysis used in the social sciences.

 2. Demonstrate an ability to identify, analyse and synthesise literature related to a research question.

 3. Critically analyse and demonstrate an ability to formulate viable research questions.